25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Aga of Traveling with Aga

-Provincetown is a seaside town at the tip of Cape Cod, the most popular summer destination in New England.
-Out of all the towns on the Cape, it’s the most vibrant and colorful.
-This charming fishing village has a lot to offer, from the beautiful beaches, amazing food to vibrant nightlife and some of the best people-watching.
+Provincetown is a seaside town at the tip of Cape Cod, and one of the most popular summer destinations in New England.
+Out of all the towns on the Cape, it’s the most vibrant and colorful–in more ways than one!

 READ NEXT

-One of my favorite things to do in town is biking up and down the streets, before heading down the bike path through the dunes, which are part of the Cape Cod National Seashore.
+One of the best things to do in town is biking up and down the streets, before heading down the bike path through the dunes, which are part of the Cape Cod National Seashore.
 The landscape is truly unique and it’s a nice break from all the commotion of Commercial Street.

 Where to Stay in Provincetown